serverless/serverless/docs/providers/aws/guide/variables.md

 They are especially useful when providing secrets for your service to use and when you are working with multiple stages.

-If `unresolvedVariablesNotificationMode` is set to `error`, references to variables that cannot be resolved will result in an error being thrown.
-This will become the default behaviour in the next major version.

 ## Syntax

 To use variables, you will need to reference values enclosed in `${}` brackets.